ATHN Transcends: A Natural History Study of Non-Neoplastic Hematologic Disorders

 Time Frame: 15 years

-This objective will be calculated per ISTH Bleeding Assessment Tool (ISTH BAT), and if applicable, a Pictorial Bleeding Assessment Chart (PBAC), for applicable diagnoses.
+This objective will be calculated per ISTH Bleeding Assessment Tool (ISTH BAT), participant completed Treatment and Bleed log, and if applicable, a Pictorial Bleeding Assessment Chart (PBAC), for relevant diagnoses.

 15 years